-Section 4.5. - The Mayor.
+Section 4.5.
+The Mayor.

 The Mayor shall be presiding officer and chief executive officer of the City and shall perform such other duties as are, or may be, imposed or authorized by the laws of the State or this Charter.
-He The Mayor shall execute or authenticate by his or her signature such instruments as the Council, this Charter or any statute of the State of Michigan or law of the United States shall require.
-He The Mayor shall be the conservator of the peace and may in emergencies exercise within the City the powers conferred upon sheriffs to suppress riot and disorder and shall have the authority to command the assistance of all ablebodied citizens to aid in the enforcement of the ordinances of the City and to suppress riot and disorder.
-In times of public danger or, emergency, he the Mayor may, with consent of the Council, take command of the police and such other departments and subordinates of the City as may be deemed necessary by the Council to maintain order and, enforce laws.
+He shall execute or authenticate by his signature such instruments as the Council, this Charter or any statute of the State of Michigan or law of the United States shall require.
+He shall be the conservator of the peace and may in emergencies exercise within the City the powers conferred upon sheriffs to suppress riot and disorder and shall have the authority to command the assistance of all able-bodied citizens to aid in the enforcement of the ordinances of the City and to suppress riot and disorder.
+In times of public danger or emergency, he may, with consent of the Council, take command of the police and such other departments and subordinates of the City as may be deemed necessary by the Council to maintain order and enforce laws.

 - (a) Mayor Pro Tem.
-The Mayor shall, at the first regular meeting of the Council after the election of the Mayor, appoint another member of the Council to serve as Mayor Pro Tem: who, during the absence or inability of the Mayor to perform his-the duties of that office, shall act in the name and stead of the Mayor and shall, during the time of such absence or inability, exercise all the duties and possess all the powers of the Mayor. - (b) Compensation of Mayor and Mayor Pro Tem.
-The Mayor, and the Mayor Pro Tem when acting as Mayor shall receive compensation of Twenty (\$20) Dollars per meeting for each Council meeting personally attended by him and over which he the Mayor or Mayor Pro Tem shall preside.
+The Mayor shall, at the first regular meeting of the Council after the election of the Mayor, appoint another member of the Council to serve as Mayor Pro Tem: who, during the absence or inability of the Mayor to perform his duties, shall act in the name and stead of the Mayor and shall, during the time of such absence or inability, exercise all the duties and possess all the powers of the Mayor. - (b) Compensation of Mayor and Mayor Pro Tem.
+The Mayor, and the Mayor Pro Tem when acting as Mayor shall receive compensation of Twenty (\$20) Dollars per meeting for each Council meeting personally attended by him and over which he shall preside.
 Such compensation shall be paid monthly.
-The Mayor or Mayor Pro Tem while serving as Mayor shall receive no further compensation for his undertaking the official duties of that office or any other purpose.
+The Mayor or Mayor Pro Tem while serving as Mayor shall receive no further compensation for his official duties or any other purpose.
 Reasonable expenses may be allowed by the Council when such expenses are actually incurred on behalf of the city, upon proper documentation thereof being furnished in such form and manner as the Council shall prescribe for all City employees seeking reimbursement of expenses.